 [ZTS] also don’t push through the contracts or anything like that.
 If you pay the bloodwork machine, that’s yours and you can use it as long as you want to.
 There is no goal-setting for revenues, all these too are very ethical thing to do because we would be doing a lot of bloodwork anyway.”

 Want access to the complete expert call library?
-Then start your 14-day trial today with Stream!
+Then start your free trial with Stream!